PalMeany/l7-dstat/README.md

 # How to start?
 1. Install nginx
 2. create a new text file in /etc/nginx/sites-enabled
-3. Paste this in new file
+3. Paste this in new file (change domain.com to your domain)
 ```
 server {
     listen 80;